ALU-Schumacher/AUDITOR/media/website/content/_index.md

 ## Kubernetes Collector

+**Important: the Kubernetes Collector stores CPU times in milliseconds.
+If you're later using the APEL plugin, you have to divide these numbers by 1000.
+Please consult the documentation of the APEL plugin for this.**

 This collector retrieves information from two sources: the Kubernetes API and a Prometheus instance.
 This is necessary because Kubernetes does not expose resource metrics like CPU time via its API.
 This means that the collector needs to be able to access the API as well as Prometheus.

 The easiest way to ensure access to the API is by running the collector directly on Kubernetes via a Helm Chart.
 Prometheus needs to be able to access the Kubelets of your cluster.
 If it is installed on Kubernetes, make sure it has some persistent storage.
 A small tutorial for an example setup will be provided in the near future.